llvm/llvm-project/clang/docs/MSVCCompatibility.rst

       return GenericPopCnt(v);
   }

 The above ``PopCnt`` example must be changed to work with clang.
 If we mark the function with `__target__("popcnt")` then the compiler is free to emit popcnt at will which we do not want.
 While this isn't a concern in our small example it is a concern in larger functions with surrounding code around the intrinsics.
-Similar goes for compiling the translation unit with `-mpopcnt`.
+Similar reasoning for compiling the translation unit with `-mpopcnt`.
 We must split each branch into its own function that can be called indirectly instead of using the intrinsic directly.

 .. code-block:: c++